gingrasf/campsitemanager/README.md

 This application has no metrics or logging.
 Some would need to be added before it is considered production ready.
 Both are very easy to add using SLF4J and spring boot metrics.

+We would also need monitoring and some form of alerting systems, but that is greatly dependent on the infrastructure where we deploy it.
+Assuming AWS we would need to setup cloud watch with some basic alarms (check on the nb of http 5xx seen by the ELB for example) and auto-scaling.

 ### How to start the Campsite Manager application
 Campsite Manager is a simple spring boot app, as such It can be [launched in multiple ways](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html)